rajkothari634/rajkothari634/README.md

 ### Hi there 👋
 I am Raj Kothari, Software Engineer at BrightChamps.
 I am a passionate developer skilled in MERN, Machine Learning, and Mobile app development and love to work with javascript and its framework.
 I use Java for competitive programming.
 I use other programming languages like PHP, C/C++, python, Octave/MATLAB, etc. I am graduated from National Institute of Technology, Patna, B. Tech in Computer Science and Engineering.
-I love reading about new technologies, the secrets of space.
+I love reading about new technologies.

 😄 Pronouns: He/Him